razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 ---

-Realtime applications are becoming more and more popular, streams of data travels from one service to another continuously.
+Realtime applications are becoming more and more popular, streams of data travel from one service to another continuously.
 We want our entire microservices architecture behaving like closed electronic circuits, always reacting on any input changes, triggers, or interruptions.
 Everything working together like a symphonic orchestra.
 And if this is not complex enough, we have to continuously grow our businesses, more and more data has to go through our reactive circuit.
 Services have to process more without appearing slower to the end consumer.
 Frontend applications are becoming realtime mirrors that reflect any change that our orchestrated backend services do.
 We can achieve this by streaming data from backend services to frontend applications in realtime, keeping the end user updated with all changes the system is going through.
-It is an impressive evolution of the cloud applications.
+It is an impressive evolution of cloud applications.
-But growth always comes with challenges and one challenge is to make an API service scalable, a service that exposes a reactive API that opens an event stream on each HTTP request and keeps it open for a long period of time, updating the customer with any state change, continuously for many minutes or even hours.
+But growth always comes with challenges, one of which is to make an API service scalable, a service that exposes a reactive API that opens an event stream on each HTTP request and keeps it open for a long period of time, updating the customer with any state change, continuously for many minutes or even hours.
-At [JustEat Takeaway.com](https://www.justeattakeaway.com){:target="_blank"}, the Tracker application uses this reactive API to inform millions of customers about the state of millions of orders every day in realtime.
+At [JustEat Takeaway.com](https://www.justeattakeaway.com){:target="_blank"}, the Tracker application uses this reactive API every day to inform millions of customers about the state of their orders in realtime.

 ## How reactive APIs work?

-A client does a HTTP request to the server and a data stream is opened where the server can communicate to the frontend.
-Think WebSockets but only one way, only server emits data to the frontend.
-Both side of the stream can close the stream and a heartbeat is present too.
-The client dictates how much data is being sent through the stream by the backend based on how fast it can process it, a feature known as backpressure.
+A client does an HTTP request to the server and a data stream is opened where the server can communicate to the frontend.
+Think WebSockets but one way, only server emits data to the frontend.
+Both sides of the stream can close the stream and a heartbeat is present too.
+The client dictates how much data is being sent through the stream from the backend based on how fast it can process it, a feature known as backpressure.

 ## So what is the problem?

 On the backend side, data that is published through the API towards the frontend has to also come from a source.
 In our case it is coming from a number of different partitioned Kafka topics.
 Because we are talking about high data streams, the input had to be distributed through multiple Kafka partitions to process multiple events in paralel.

-In the diagram below I describe architecture we started with:
+In the diagram below I describe the architecture we started with:

 1. We receive the events from different partitions (Kafka Topic A: Partition 1, Partition 2, Partition 3).
-Each partition is sending data only to one Service instance, ensuring that each input event is processed only once only by one Service instance.
-In this diagram example, `DataUpdatedEvent` is being received trough `Kafka Topic A, Partition 3` and processed by `Service Instance 2`.
+Each partition is sending data only to one Service instance, ensuring that each input event is processed only once by one Service instance.
+In this diagram example, `DataUpdatedEvent` is being received through `Kafka Topic A, Partition 3` and processed by `Service Instance 2`.
 2. In our service, for each input event, we create and update projections, our Customer Aggregate (Service: Instance 1, Instance 2).
 The projection is persisted in the DB that is shared between all instances.
 After the projection is updated successfully, we emit the update event to the reactive API so any listening customer gets updated too.
 Can be same event or better a new event for the query side, but for our example it does not matter.
-Each customer would receive update only from it's own Aggregate so we have to make sure we channel the right updates only to the customer that it corresponds to.
+Each customer would receive updates only from it's own Aggregate so we have to make sure we channel the right updates only to the customer that it corresponds to.
 3. A gateway is in front of the API that takes all Customer requests and directs them to only one Service instance.
 In this example the `API Gateway` is directing the `/customer1` request to `Service Instance 1`.

 *And here is the problem*: if data coming from the input Kafka topics is partitioned and we scale our service horizontally to take advantage of each instance processing only a part of the entire data, how can we ensure that the same service that received the HTTP request also processes the corresponding input partition.